 Key clinical effects were primarily based upon progression-free survival estimates and mortality rates from the BRIM-3 trial and utility values derived from the literature.
 The biggest influence was the mean time in the progression-free survival state and the utility value for progression-free survival.
-Assuming no difference between treatments in the mortality rates following progression leads to a higher estimate of benefit with vemurafenib. pERC considered it a limitation that good quality of life data were not available from BRIM-3 to inform the economic evaluation and so utility values had to be derived from the literature.
+Assuming no difference in the mortality rates between the two treatment arms following progression would lead to a higher estimate of benefit with vemurafenib. pERC considered it a limitation that good quality of life data were not available from BRIM-3 to inform the economic evaluation and so utility values had to be derived from the literature.